 Track and measure important page metrics

 Most business owners know that the positive conversion of traffic is the most critical landing page metric.
 But you will waste a lot of time and money designing the right website to display your marketing ROI if you do not acknowledge other essential landing page KPIs that can enhance your conversion rates.
+“Today’s digital media marketing companies agree that mobile-friendly landing pages should be easy to access and faster load speed.
+This ensures a wider audience reach.

 To better assess the progress of your landing page, you can measure and track the following four critical landing page metrics apart from conversions: